RenaudDev/RenaudGagne/content/post/thinking-local/index.md

 Sometimes, it seems like the 'second reality' takes over our mind and energy to the point where we feel depressed, crippled or hopeless.
 The worst part about that place is that our power to influence or change it is comparable to the influence that a sport fan has on a game...*very little*.

 On the other hand, in the 'first reality' you have incredible power to shape and direct it.
-Every interaction & every relationships can be transformed.
+Every interaction & every relationships can be transformed by our presence and intentions.

 ## Setting up a hierachy of attention...